The Future of Automotive Testing Conference

 USA

-Software-defined vehicle (SDV) has become a critical approach for the development of sophisticated ADAS systems.
-These systems use sophisticated sensors and compute hardware generating large amounts of data, which is used for the development as ell as verification and validation (V&V) of these systems.
-In this presentation, we show how real-world data, accurate and holistic digital twin for the vehicle, sensors, and the ECU/SoC can be integrated into a software-defined vehicle development framework.
+The software-defined vehicle (SDV) has become a critical approach for the development of sophisticated ADAS systems.
+These systems use sophisticated sensors and compute hardware generating large amounts of data, which is used for the development as well as the verification and validation (V&V) of these systems.
+This presentation will show how real-world data, an accurate and holistic digital twin for the vehicle, sensors, and the ECU/SoC can be integrated into a software-defined vehicle development framework.
 This framework allows users to adopt a shift-left methodology by integrating digital twins very early in the development process and ensuring a robust V&V workflow.

 What the audience will learn